The following information was provided by the American Horse Council.

 You can reach your Senators by calling the Congressional switchboard at 202-225-3121.
 Ask for your Senators’ office and then ask to speak to the staff person who handles transportation issues.

-- You support the Recreational Trails Program and it is important to trail riders in your state.
+You support the Recreational Trails Program and it is important to trail riders and all recreational trail users in your state.